lblakej/vs_code_ruler/README.md

 # Adding a ruler to Microsoft Visual Studio

-*While you are coding, you can align with Python’s [PEP8 style guide](https://peps.python.org/pep-0008/#maximum-line-length) by updating the Studio Code IDE with a vertical ruler.*
+*While you are coding, you can align with Python’s [PEP 8 style guide](https://peps.python.org/pep-0008/#maximum-line-length) by updating the Studio Code IDE with a vertical ruler.*

 One of PEP8’s conventions is that the maximum line length is 79 characters.
 To help you stick to this convention,  you can set up a ruler in Visual Studio Code.